 I can honestly say I have never felt like I have been in danger!
-I think part of it is because I don’t “give papaya” (don’t show off expensive things and give an opportunity), part of it because I just use commonsense.
+I think part of it is because I don’t “give papaya” (don’t show off expensive things and give an opportunity), and part of it is because I just use commonsense.
 I just don’t think it’s as dangerous in this country as the media will lead you to believe.
 And it’s definitely no more dangerous than many developed countries that will remain nameless.

 Looking to start planning your Colombian Vacation?
 The best place to start is to check out the best tours available throughout Colombia right here!